 I will note that even if you have an attorney representing you in your divorce or plan on hiring an attorney to represent you, it is still a good idea to know how your final decree will be drafted.
 After all, you will be expected to read every word of your last order before signing it.
 You need to understand how your attorney will approach drawing this very long document so that you can ask questions and learn about the process as well as you possibly can.

-What does it mean to have a final decree of divorce
+What does it mean to have a final decree of divorce?

 The last thing that I will note about this subject is that if you are representing yourself in the divorce, you do not have to take on the monumental task of drafting a final decree of divorce on your own without the assistance of an attorney.
 You may choose to hire an attorney based on a limited scope agreement.
-This is a relationship where you will pay an attorney a lessened fee in order to review any settlement agreement between you and your spouse and to draft the final decree.
+This is a relationship where you will pay an attorney a lessened fee to review any settlement agreement between you and your spouse and draft the final decree.

 What role do your retirement accounts play in drafting the final decree of divorce?